Planting Small Pocket

 The loss of 40-60% of the world's original native forests around the world needs Oregon's, and everyone's help!

-Pocket Forests Oregon's Group is dedicated to helping all who want to actively heal the earth's soil, and plant native, biodiverse forests, or grasslands, everywhere in Oregon, and beyond!
+Pocket Forests Oregon's Group is dedicated to helping all who want to actively heal the earth's soil, and plant native, and biodiverse forests, grasslands, or restore wetlands, everywhere in Oregon, and beyond!
 This includes in our backyards, neighborhoods, on local business properties, within cities, and on school grounds.
 We are utilizing the 50 year old successful method developed by the botanist Akira Miyawaki, combined with modern 'pocket forest' techniques presented by leaflimb.com, in the free downloadable book pictured, based in North Carolina, and linked to downloading above on our front page.
 Our methods can be applied to many ecoregions of the United States as well.

 Our goals are clear, and evidence based, on international standards: